odtheking/Odin/README.md

 - Necron Drop Timer: Shows a timer for when Necron drops you down.
 - Stop Wrong Clicks: Stops you from clicking wrong items in terminals.
 - Arrows Triggerbot: Trigger bot for 4th device.
-- Levers Triggerbot: Triggerbot for the levers device.
 - Melody Message: Sends a message whenever you open the melody terminal.
 - Relic Announcer: Automatically announce your relic to the rest of the party.
 - Wither Dragons: Various features for Wither dragons (boxes, timer, HP, priority and more).
 - Terminal Solver: Renders solution of terminals in f7/m7
 - Terminal Times: Keeps track of how long you took to complete a terminal.
+- Lights Device: Features to help with the lights device (2nd device).
 - Freeze Game: Freezes the game when you press the keybind.
 - Hover Terms: Clicks the hovered item in a terminal if it is correct.
 - Fuck Diorite: Replaces the pillars in the F7 & M7 boss-fight with glass.